scala-ide/docs/dev/appendix/resources.rst

 AspectJ Resources
 -----------------

-The Scala IDE for Eclipse uses `AspectJ <http://eclipse.org/aspectj/>`_, an aspect-oriented programming extension of Java, to modify the behaviour of the JDT.
+The Scala IDE for Eclipse uses `AspectJ <http://eclipse.org/aspectj/>`_, an aspect-oriented programming extension of Java, to modify the behavior of the JDT.
 The following are useful references

 * `The AspectJ Programming Guide <http://www.eclipse.org/aspectj/doc/released/progguide/index.html>`_
 * `The AspectJ Development Tools (AJDT) <http://www.eclipse.org/ajdt/>`_